Land use - private moorage

-The construction, placement and use of private moorage facilities on Crown land require authorization from the Ministry of Forest, Lands and Natural Resource Operations.
+The construction, placement and use of private moorage facilities on Crown land require authorization from the Ministry of Forest, Lands, Natural Resource Operations and Rural Development.
 Private moorage facilities include docks, boat ways/ramps or boat lifts that are used for private residential use.

 Land Act authorization of existing or new docks can be provided through granting of a tenure which requires an application (see below under ‘Applications’), or in some cases may be provided by way of a General Permission (described below).